CompGenomeLab/PHACT/SabanciHPC.md

 ## Snakemake and Conda
  - You need to clone the repository in your working directory.
  `git clone https://github.com/CompGenomeLab/phylogeny-snakemake.git`
  - You need to have conda for package manager and snakemake for workflow batch submission in your HPC cluster.
 Loading snakemake module is enough for Sabanci HPC.
-If you need to install snakemake into your environment, for example, latest version of snakemake, please have a look at the [installation link](https://github.com/CompGenomeLab/phylogeny-snakemake/blob/main/TrubaHPC.md#snakemake-and-conda) \
  `module load snakemake-5.23.0`
+ - If you need to install snakemake into your environment, for example, latest version of snakemake, please have a look at the [installation link](https://github.com/CompGenomeLab/phylogeny-snakemake/blob/main/TrubaHPC.md#snakemake-and-conda).
+Since the installed version of snakemake does not support caching between workflow, you must follow the installation instructions to deploy snakemake in your home folder, and make a simple change on the official python code.
+Please set the cached path as following for Sabanci HPC \
+ `export SNAKEMAKE_OUTPUT_CACHE=/cta/groups/adebali/static/snakemake-cached`
  - If you submit batchs for tosun, Sabanci HPC, you do not have to do following steps, for blastb and paml.
 ## Blastdb
 - You need to put **all_eu.fasta** file under **resources/blastdb** folder for alignment.